NACOS-AKSU/gists/README.md

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](LICENSE).